azist/azos/src/Azos/Log/readme.md

 }
 ```

-The `ApplicationComponent.WriteLog()` above will pre-pend the `From` field with the component class name so it looks something like: `FTPImportDaemon.threadBody`,
+The `ApplicationComponent.WriteLog()` above will pre-pend the `From` field with the component class name so it looks something like
+(just as an example): `FTPImportDaemon.threadBody`,
 this way just by looking at `From` you can immediately know where the error came from.
 Another important aspect in the pattern above is the
 passthrpough of exception instance into the log message.
 This is needed so that relevant sinks, such as `DebugSink` could have access to the
 exception instance for structured logging. **Notice the use of `ToMessageWithType()`** extension which shows exception type and text.
 In Azos,